The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 table_function

-The LOCATION clause specifies the path where the external data files are stored.
-Typically, the data files of an external table are stored in a separate directory, which can contain subdirectories.
+The LOCATION clause specifies the path where the external table files are stored.
+Usually, the data files of an external table are stored in a separate directory.
+This directory can contain subdirectories.
 When you create an external table, the system automatically collects all files in the directory.

-- For a local external table, the LOCATION clause is specified as
+- The format of a local LOCATION is

-LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative path or an absolute path.
-If you specify a relative path, the current directory must be the installation directory of OceanBase Database.
-Thesecure_file_privparameter specifies the file path that the OBServer node has the permission to access.local_file_pathmust be a subpath of thesecure_file_privpath. - For a remote external table, the LOCATION clause is specified as
+LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative or absolute path.
+If you specify a relative path, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that the OBServer nodes have the permission to access.local_file_pathmust be a subpath of thesecure_file_privpath. - The format of a remote LOCATION is

-- For a local external table, the LOCATION clause is specified as
+- The format of a local LOCATION is

-The FORMAT clause specifies the file format.
-Supported file formats are CSV, PARQUET, and ORC.
+The FORMAT clause specifies the properties related to the file reading format.
+It supports the CSV, PARQUET, and ORC file formats.

 The

 PATTERNclause specifies a regular expression pattern to filter files in theLOCATIONdirectory.
-For each file path in the LOCATION directory, if it matches the pattern, the external table accesses the file; otherwise, it skips the file.
+For each file path in the LOCATION directory, if the file path matches the pattern, the external table will access the file.
+Otherwise, the external table will skip the file.
 If this parameter is not specified, all files in theLOCATIONdirectory are accessible by default.

-For data in ODPS format, data is not obtained through files, and there is no meaningful URL path.
-Therefore, only the source form of the table_function is supported.
+For ODPS data, since data is not obtained through files and there is no meaningful URL path, only the source table_function is supported.

-ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional.
-Specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
-Specifies whether to use the specified quota.COMPRESSION_CODE: optional.
-Specifies the compression format of the data source.
-Supported compression formats are ZLIB, ZSTD, LZ4, and ODPS_LZ4.
-If not specified, compression is not enabled.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: an optional field that specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: an optional field that specifies whether to use the specified quota.COMPRESSION_CODE: an optional field that specifies the compression format of the data source.
+It supports the ZLIB, ZSTD, LZ4, and ODPS_LZ4 compression formats.
+If this field is not specified, compression is not enabled.

 location_url